0to10/software-development-workflow/README.md

 ## Prerequisites

-It is recommended to only use this software development workflow when:
+It is recommended to only use this software development workflow when the team:
-- the team consists of 4 software engineers or more
+- consists of at least 4 software engineers
-- the team has agreed on how to measure success
+- has agreed on how to measure success
-- the team uses hours for estimations, not story points
+- uses hours for estimations (not story points)
+- agrees to commit to this workflow

 ## Understandings